stanford-cs348k/asst2-convlayer/README.md

 Here `BN` stands for a batchnorm layer and `ReLU` is a rectified linear unit (see below for details).

 #  What is the challenge? #
 Implementing the layers correctly is easy.
 The challenge is to implementing them efficiently using many of the techniques described in class, such as SIMD vector processing, multi-core execution, and efficient blocking for cache locality.
-To make these techniques simpler, we encourage you to attempt an implementation in Halide.
-If you do so, you need to write both the algorithm in Halide, as well as tune performance by writing an efficient Halide schedule.
-You can use the provided Halide code for syntax reference, but you must write the algorithm yourself.
+To make these techniques simpler, we encourage you to attempt an implementation in Halide. **You are allowed to use the reference Halide algorithm provided in the codebase verbatim**.
+However, to improve the performance you will need to write an efficient Halide schedule.
+The starter code uses a naive/default Halide schedule, which has loops that look like:

+    produce output:
+      for c:
+        for y:
+          for x:
+            output(...) = ...
+      for c:
+        for y:
+          for x:
+            for pointwise_rdom:
+              produce tmp:
+                for c:
+                  for y:
+                    for x:
+                      tmp(...) = ...
+                for c:
+                  for y:
+                    for x:
+                      for depthwise_rdom:
+                        for depthwise_rdom:
+                          tmp(...) = ...
+                for c:
+                  for y:
+                    for x:
+                      tmp(...) = ...
+                for c:
+                  for y:
+                    for x:
+                      tmp(...) = ...
+              consume tmp:
+                output(...) = ...
+      for c:
+        for y:
+          for x:
+            output(...) = ...
+      for c:
+        for y:
+          for x:
+            output(...) = ...

+Your job then would be to write a custom Halide schedule that performs better than the default.
+(See [`Halide::Func::print_loop_nest()`](http://halide-lang.org/docs/class_halide_1_1_func.html#a365488c2eaf769c61635120773e541e1) to inspect and debug your schedule like this.)

 # Resources and documentation #
 * [Halide tutorials](http://halide-lang.org/tutorials/tutorial_introduction.html).
 In particular, see Tutorial 01 for a basic introduction, Tutorial 07 for a convolution example, and Tutorial 05 for an introduction to Halide schedules, and Tutorial 08 for more advanced scheduling topics.